Yamaha 26: Production

 The design was built by the Yamaha Motor Company in Japan starting in 1979, but it is now out of production.

 Design

-The Yamaha 26 design was based upon Magician IV, a prototype boat that won the 1978 Quarter Ton class.
+The Yamaha 26 design was based upon Magician V, a prototype boat that won the 1978 Quarter Ton class.

 It is a recreational keelboat, built predominantly of fiberglass, with aluminum spars.
 It has a fractional sloop rig, a raked stem, a raised and squared-off reverse transom with an integral swimming ladder, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 4343 lb and carries 1433 lb of ballast.

 The boat has a draft of 5.09 ft with the standard keel fitted.

 The boat is fitted with a Japanese Yanmar 1GM diesel engine of 7.5 hp.
 The fuel tank holds 7 u.s.gal and the fresh water tank has a capacity of 18 u.s.gal.